Armenia lacks protective measures to neutralize the wastes caused by mining and the emissions of mining companies, despite the fact that:

 “The sorrowful statistics of cancer morbidity in Armenia are not accidental; Armenia is a leader in a number of cancerous diseases – breast cancer, lung cancer, pancreatic cancer, etc. It's beyond any doubt that the pollution of the environment here plays a decisive role.
 Heavy metals penetrate into the human organism through all biological barriers – lungs, skin, mucous, GIT with food, air, and water.
 Many heavy metals form stable complexes with organic substances which enables them to move long distances in a dissolved state,” Elena Manvelyan stated.

 In reply to the question of how heavy metals are hazardous for human health, she noted: “The fatal effect of an excess of heavy metals and toxic elements starts at cellular level, causing intoxication and mutation.
 They block the performance of the ferments which are responsible for clearly defined reactions of the organism.
 They disturb the permeability of the membrane of the cells, which, in turn, leads to the disturbance of the homeostasis of cells and cells start producing new substances which are not particular to the organism, thus changing the natural rhythm.
 Heavy metals get out of the organism at a slow rate and get collected in the liver, kidney, and blood vessels, thus reducing their filtration ability.
 Irreversible processes start when heavy metals reach our nervous system.”

-Manvelyan also outlined that the problems of the mining sector don’t have a unified nature, but reflect the whole situation.
+Manvelyan also outlined that the problems of the mining sector do not have a unified nature but reflect the whole situation.
 “Businesses avoid the responsibility for violations related to their activities.
 There is a lack of any mechanisms for feedback between local communities and companies.
-In their turn, local communities don’t possess clear and honest information about the impact of emissions and mining wastes on health and don’t know how to protect their health and habitat,” she added.
+In their turn, local communities do not possess clear and honest information about the impact of emissions and mining wastes on health, and they do not know how to protect their health and habitat,” she added.